The Resistance Cover Art

 EXTRACTION POINT

-Michael’s lungs burned as he half-dragged, half-carried Sarah toward the extraction point.
-Each step sent fresh agony through his ribs where the Enforcer’s stun baton had found its mark.
-But it was nothing compared to Sarah’s suffering.
+Michael’s lungs screamed for oxygen as he half-dragged, half-carried Sarah toward the extraction point.
+Each labored step sent lightning bolts of agony through his ribs where the Enforcer’s stun baton had connected with bone-crushing precision.
+But his pain paled in comparison to Sarah’s torment.

-Her neural interface sparked and hissed against her skull like a live wire, the metal contacts weeping blood and pus.
-Every few seconds, her body convulsed as competing signals tore through her brain…THEATRES trying to reassert control, her immune system fighting back with desperate fury.
+Her neural interface crackled and sparked against her skull like a malfunctioning power grid.
+The metal contacts wept blood and infected fluid.
+Every few seconds, her entire body convulsed as competing signals ravaged her brain: THEATRES’ nanobots attempting to reassert control.
+Her biological immune system fighting back with primal desperation.

-“Stop,” she gasped, her nails digging into his arm, “I can’t…the voices are screaming.”
+“Stop,” she gasped, her fingernails carving into his forearm.
+“I can’t… the voices are screaming.”

-Michael felt her weight go dead against him.
-Through the grime-streaked window of an abandoned storefront, he caught their reflection: two broken figures stumbling through the ruins of Manhattan.
-Sarah’s eyes had rolled back, showing only white.
-Foam tinged with blood leaked from the corner of her mouth.
+Michael felt her go completely limp against him.
+Through the grime-streaked window of an abandoned storefront, he caught their reflection: two broken figures stumbling through Manhattan’s new urban graveyard.
+Sarah’s eyes had rolled back, revealing only the whites.
+Foam tinged with crimson leaked from the corner of her mouth.

-She’s dying, he realized with crystal clarity.
-And I’m about to lose the only person who escaped the Collective and lived to tell about it.
+She’s dying.
+The realization hit him with crystalline clarity.
+I’m about to lose the only person who escaped the Collective and lived to tell the tale.

-He punched the security code with fingers that wouldn’t stop shaking.
-The door hissed open, and they collapsed together onto the concrete floor.
-Michael’s vision grayed at the edges, his body finally acknowledging the beating it had taken.
+He punched the security code with trembling fingers.
+The door hissed open.
+They collapsed together onto concrete salvation.
+His vision was grayed at the edges.
+His body was finally acknowledging the systematic beating it had endured.

-“Clear,” came a voice from the shadows…sharp, professional, carrying the weight of a thousand similar operations.
+The voice emerged from shadows.
+Sharp.
+Professional.
+Carrying the weight of a thousand similar operations.

-Captain Elena Rodriguez emerged from the darkness, her assault rifle lowered but ready.
-She’d been Army Intelligence before the old world ended, and the new one had begun.
-It showed in every economical movement.
-Her eyes swept the room, cataloging threats, before settling on Sarah with the focus of a battlefield medic.
+Captain Elena Rodriguez materialized from the darkness, assault rifle lowered but ready.
+Former Army Intelligence.
+But, that was before the old world ended and the nightmare began.
+It showed in every economical movement, every calculated gesture.
+Her eyes swept the room, cataloging potential threats, before settling on Sarah with battlefield focus.

 “Jesus, Michael.”
-Her voice softened just a fraction.
-“You look like you went ten rounds with a Terminator.”
+Her voice softened fractionally.
+“You look like you went ten rounds.”

 “Feel like it, too.”
 Michael managed a weak smile, tasting blood.
 “Meet Sarah.
 She’s the reason I’m still breathing.”

-Rodriguez knelt beside Sarah, whose body had gone rigid.
-The neural interface was cycling through colors now…red, blue, white…like a broken traffic light.
+Rodriguez knelt beside Sarah, whose body had gone rigid as a corpse.
+The neural interface cycled through colors: red, blue, white.
+Like a broken traffic light.
 The smell of burning flesh filled the air.

 “Well, she did.”
-Michael struggled to sit up, his vision swimming.
+Michael struggled upright, vision swimming.
 “And she’s going to make it the rest of the way.”

-“No.” The word came out harder than he intended.
+“No.” The word emerged harder than intended.
 “We don’t get to decide who lives and dies.
 That’s what makes us different from THEATRES.”

-“Home,” Sarah whispered, the word barely audible.
+“Home,” Sarah whispered.
 “I’d forgotten what that meant.”

-Rodriguez passed Michael a canteen, the metal cool against his swollen lips.
+Rodriguez passed Michael a canteen.
+Metal cool against swollen lips.
 “Extraction status?”

-The route to Long Island is clear.”
-Rodriguez’s eyes never stopped moving, always watching.
+“Route to Long Island is clear.”
+Rodriguez’s eyes never stopped moving.
+Always watching.
 “Your mother was ready to mount a rescue mission herself.
 Jenny had to physically restrain her.”

 Michael drank deeply, then offered water to Sarah.
-She took it with hands that shook like autumn leaves.
+She accepted with hands that shook like autumn leaves.

 “Did the data package transmit?”

 “Every byte.
 Jenny’s already tearing it apart.”
-Rodriguez helped Sarah steady herself.
-“She said something about weapons systems being hardwired into THEATRES’ predictive algorithms.
+Rodriguez steadied Sarah.
+“She mentioned something about weapons systems hardwired into THEATRES’ predictive algorithms.
 Real-time threat assessment.”

-“The Ascendancy leadership,” Michael said, supporting Sarah’s other side as they moved toward the transport bay.
+“The Ascendancy leadership,” Michael explained, supporting Sarah’s other side as they moved toward the transport bay.
 “THEATRES keeps their personalities mostly intact.
 Makes them better puppets.”

 “Sick bastards.”